entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 1.

-**addition**
+## addition
 173. Inframarginal crista: absent(0); present (1).
 > Xue *et al*. (in prep.), Character 173.

 > - The coding of the new Xitun actinolepid is ?.

-174. Number of inframarginal cristae: one (1) or two (1).
+174. Number of inframarginal cristae: one (1); two (1).
 > Xue *et al*. (in prep.), Character 174.

 > - Character 174 is contingent on Character 173.
 > - The coding of the new Xitun actinolepid is ?.

-175. The groove of the path of the ramus mandibularis internus VII: absent(0); present(1).
+175. The groove of the path of the ramus mandibularis internus VII: absent (0); present (1).
-> In Coccosteomorhpi, on the mesial surface of the blade , a groove running subparallel to its lower edge (gr.cth) is possibly corresponding to the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus*, *Xiantingosteus gracilis*, and *Camuropiscis concinnus*.
+> - In Coccosteomorhpi, on the mesial surface of the blade , a groove running subparallel to its lower edge (gr.cth) is possibly corresponding to the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus*, *Xiantingosteus gracilis*, and *Camuropiscis concinnus*.

-176.Middle pit-line: absent(0); present(1).
+176. Middle pit-line: absent (0); present (1).
->In the Dunkleosteidae, the middle pit-line is absent, such as in the *Gorgonichthys*, *Dunkleosteus*, and *Heterosteus ingens*.
+> - In the Dunkleosteidae, the middle pit-line is absent, such as in the *Gorgonichthys*, *Dunkleosteus*, and *Heterosteus ingens*.
 The middle pit-line is present in the majority of arthrodires, such as in the *Kujdanowiaspis* and *Coccosteus*.

-177.Postocular crest: absent(0); present(1).
+177.Postocular crest: absent (0); present (1).
->The postocular crest is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
+> - The postocular crest is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
 In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

 178. Round depression lateral to supraorbital vault: absent (0); present (1).
-> The round depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*,*Dhanguura* and *Exutaspis*.
+> - The round depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*,*Dhanguura* and *Exutaspis*.

-179. Posterolateral extension of the lateral consolidated arch: (0) absent; present(1); forming a prominent crest (2).
+179. Posterolateral extension of the lateral consolidated arch: absent(0); present (1); forming a prominent crest (2).
-> The lateral consolidateda arch is absent in plesiomorphic arthrodires and present in brachythoracids.
+> - The lateral consolidateda arch is absent in plesiomorphic arthrodires and present in brachythoracids.
 In dunkleosteids, the lateal consolidated arch form a prominent crest and is connected with the inframarginal crista.

 180. Lateral nuchal depression on the dorsal suface of neurocranium: absent (0); present (1).
->The lateral nuchal depression on the dorsal suface of neurocranium is present in the brachythoracids and absent in the plesiomorphic arthrodires.
+> - The lateral nuchal depression on the dorsal suface of neurocranium is present in the brachythoracids and absent in the plesiomorphic arthrodires.
 The lateral nuchal depression corresponds to the endolymphatic thickening.

-181. Median nuchal depression: long (0); short (1)
+181. Median nuchal depression: long (0); short (1).
->The lateral nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.
+> - The lateral nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.

 182. The central sensory line leaves the postorbital plate: no (0); yes (1).
 > - The coding of the new Xitun actinolepid is 0.